Watch the event here.

 Laura Tribe, National and Digital Programs Lead, Canadian Journalists for Free Expression

-The event is being produced in partnership with Ryerson University and the CBC.
+The event was produced in partnership with Ryerson University and the CBC.